 Fig. 5-12.
-Removal of heart, visceral layer of serous pericardium (left) to examine arteries, veins, parietal layer (right).
+Removal of heart, visceral layer of serous pericardium (Left) to examine arteries, veins, parietal layer (Right).

 Fig. 5-13.
 Heart with four chambers.

 In the heart, the apex is the inferior left vertex, while the base (not labeled in figure) is the superior border.
-A noteworthy structure above the base is the ligamentum arteriosum (formerly, ductus arteriosus (Fig. 6-36)) connecting the left pulmonary artery and the aortic arch.
+A noteworthy structure over the base is the ligamentum arteriosum (formerly, ductus arteriosus (Fig. 6-36)) connecting the left pulmonary artery and the aortic arch.
 Around the ligamentum arteriosum, left X and left recurrent laryngeal nerve (Fig. 3-23) can be traced.

 The coronary sulcus exists between the atria and ventricles.
 “Coronary” means crown; another instance where coronary is used in anatomical nomenclature is the coronary ligament of the liver (Fig. 6-21).
-Extending its meaning, “coronal” refers to the queen’s tiara that fits at the coronal suture and the coronal plane.

 Contrary to the name “sulcus,” the name “groove” is commonly employed for bone structures (e.g., groove for radial nerve (Fig. 2-28), costal groove).